liamnaddell/fsdesign/README.md

 In summary, readdir() is a wrapper around read(), which bulk receives directory entries from VFS.
 We improve efficiency by handling all the information in large chunks, and having the readdir() function only make syscalls when absolutely necessary.

-We also cache stat calls, assuming that `find` will really want this information in case of a more complex search.
+We also cache stat calls, assuming that `find` will likely want this information in case of a more complex search.

-##What happens at the VFS layer?
+## What happens at the VFS layer?

 The VFS operates by dispatching FS messages to the appropriate drivers.
 In our case, we need to take read requests (on files and directories), and forward them, knowing also that QNX operates using unioned filesystems.

 How might a VFS work?
 Well the inputs to a VFS are a set of mounts and mount points, and the VFS will use this information to dispatch reads/writes.

-Where does the VFS live in the system?
+Q: Where does the VFS live in the system?
 A: I believe it is in procnto aka /sbin/init.

 As such, we need a mechanism for registering mounts.

-TODO: Sometimes superblocks are at weird locations When a user mounts a filesystem, we need to determine which filesystem driver is appropriate.
+When a user mounts a filesystem, we need to determine which filesystem driver is appropriate.
 The superblock should (e.g. will) make this clear.

 NOTE: I wrote this design before looking up the QNX documentation, and seeing how QNX actually implemented this.
 I think my guesses for how VFS works were pretty good, but the process of registering drivers and sending superblocks diverged significantly from how QNX seems to have implemented this.